NftTopBest/web3nft.social/README.md

 ## *Early Access for web3nft.social, Will have chance to get limited NFT!!!: <https://discord.gg/sAmc98A5q5>*

-Currently with two main Features:
+Currently with these Features:

 * Linktree like home page for every wallet address that user can follow/unfollow it, and chat with the wallet address
 * chat system have a full functions filter logic that support with CyberConnect data and wallet address's onChain data
+* d-blogging system that blogger can earn by using the NFT gating features

 <table>
   <tr>